-Terrorism & counterterrorism, forced migration, countering violent extremism (CVE), international security, the Middle East, the Kurdish issue, and conflict resolution.
+Terrorism & counterterrorism, online extremism, cybercrime, cyberterrorism, countering violent extremism (CVE), international security, the Middle East, the Kurdish issue, and conflict resolution.

-His research interests include terrorism & counterterrorism, countering violent extremism (CVE), conflict resolution, the Kurdish issue, and forced migration.
+His research interests include terrorism & counterterrorism, cybercrime, cyberterrorism, online extremism, countering violent extremism (CVE), conflict resolution, the Kurdish issue, illicit networks and money laundering, and forced migration.
 In his research, he examined four terrorist organizations: ISIS, Al Qaeda, Hezbollah, and the Kurdish Worker’s Party (PKK).
 He also conducted research in Europe, focusing on diaspora radicalization.
 Part of his research included interviewing convicted terrorists and disintegrated and de-radicalized individuals.

 He has worked collaboratively with several organizations and institutions, including the European Union, Global Counterterrorism Forum (GCTF), the NATO-affiliated Centre of Excellence Defence Against Terrorism, and National Defense University.

-Dr. Ozeren has taught numerous graduate and undergraduate courses on international security, terrorism and counterterrorism, forced migration, and conflict resolution at different universities.
+Dr. Ozeren has taught numerous graduate and undergraduate courses on international security, terrorism and counterterrorism, cybercrime, cyberterrorism, and conflict resolution at different universities.

 2017-Present.
 Research Scholar.
 Center for Global Policy, George Mason University.
 "A New Approach to the Middle East by the United States and Its Implications for the State and Non-State Actors in the Syrian Conflict"